mx-2/3d-fix/Elex/README.md

 This work in progress fix aims to make the game "ELEX" 3D vision ready.

 #####What is fixed:
-- Shadows from sun (approximate fix)
+- Shadows from sun
-- Point lights without tiles (approximate fix)
+- Point lights (they still have some tile issue)

 #####What is not fixed yet:
 - Light tiles
 - Decals
 - HUD
+- Sky
 - ...

 #####Installation: